 In this final chapter of Colossians, Paul encourages the believers to continue in the grace they have been given and gives his final greetings.

 Summary of Colossians 4

 This last chapter of Colossians may appear short and sweet, but there is much we call pull from this passage to apply to our lives today.
 Let’s go through and see what lessons we can learn from Colossians 4.

-Devote yourselves to prayer, keeping alert in it with an attitude of thanksgiving; 3 praying at the same time for us as well, that God will open up to us a door for the word, so that we may speak forth the mystery of Christ, for which I have also been imprisoned; 4 that I may make it clear in the way I ought to speak.
-5 Conduct yourselves with wisdom toward outsiders, making the most of the opportunity.
-6 Let your speech always be with grace, as though seasoned with salt, so that you will know how you should respond to each person.
+Devote yourselves to prayer, keeping alert in it with an attitude of thanksgiving; 3 praying at the same time for us as well, that God will give an open door the word, so that we may speak forth the mystery of Christ, for which I have also been imprisoned;

 I love Paul’s exhortation in this passage about the practice of prayer.

 Devote: to be earnest towards, to persevere, be constantly diligent, to attend assiduously all the exercises, to adhere closely to, to attend continually (give self), continually wait on